gkellogg/gkellogg.github.io/_posts/2011-03-04-sparql-algebra.md

            (bgp (triple ?x foaf:name ?name)))))

-There are outstanding pull requests to RDF.rb and sxp-ruby that are required to release it to RubyGems, but you&#8217;re encouraged to play with it and send feedback!
+There are outstanding pull requests to RDF.rb and sxp-ruby that are required to release it to RubyGems, but you're encouraged to play with it and send feedback!

 Thanks to Arto and Ben for the initial work they did on this, and other enabling projects, as well as creating an excellent executable test suite!